 Test the waters

 Fish are very mobile and move around the waterways regularly, often covering large distances.
-One week your favourite fishing location might have a lot of activity, the next week it’s dead quiet.
+One week your favorite fishing location might have a lot of activity, the next week it’s dead quiet.
 So rather than lose a days fishing and not catch a thing, it pays to first test the waters by either doing several drifts in a boat or set some baits and if the fishing is quiet move on to another location.
-Move around until you find where the fish are holding, by doing this you will also discover new reefs, or structure which you can mark on your GPS for your next fishing trip, you never know when you will come across a random section of structure or reef holding quality fish.
+Move around until you find where the fish are holding, by doing this you will also discover new reefs or structure which you can mark on your GPS for your next fishing trip, you never know when you will come across a random section of structure or reef holding quality fish.

 There are some great products on the market these days to help you locate fish.
 Fish finders and GPS units have come along way and can save you from fishing “blind” and increase your fishing outcomes.
+We even built a pretty detailed comparison of the best fish finders around to help you out!